ASFOpenSARlab/opensarlab-cluster/README.md

             - Required information for the Notebook server to connect to the hub.
             - The user's previously saved data from s3.

+## Configuration

+- *Standard Jupyterhub Configuration*: in jupyterhub_config.py
+    - Standard configuration options are documented in default jupyterhub_configuration.py which can be created with the jupyterhub --generate-config -f /location/of/file
+    - However, some configuration options are particularly important and/or less well documented:
+        - `c.Jupyterhub.bind_url`: Determines the URL for reaching the System
+        - `c.Jupyterhub.hub_connect_ip`: The ip or dns name of the hub's server.
+This is used by the Notebook servers to connect to the hub so if it is not set creation of new servers will time out.
+        - `c.Jupyterhub.hub_ip`: The address that the hub listens for the Notebook servers on.
+Setting to `''` or `'0.0.0.0'` will allow listening on all interfaces.
+Setting to the public ip of the hub should work as well.
+This being configured incorrectly will also cause a timeout during the creation of new Notebook servers.
+        - `c.Jupyterhub.spawner_class`: Fairly self explanatory, sets the Spawner to use.
+For using Botospawner set to `'BotoSpawner.BotoSpawner'`
+        - `c.JupyterHub.ssl_cert/key`: Also Fairly self explanatory, should only be set if an ssl cert and key are being supplied or generated.
+If these are supplied https will automatically be used.
+Remember to change the protocol in the address bar.
+        - `c.Spawner.cmd`: The command that should be run on a node to start the single-user Notebook.
+This is how configuration values for the Notebook server are currently being set.
+- *BotoSpawner Specific Configuration*: in jupyterhub_config.py
+    - Documentation for these variables is provided in the customized version of jupyterhub_config.py in the jupyter-hub-asf repository and here
+    - `BotoSpawner.region_name`: Sets the AWS region to use when creating new nodes.
+For example: `'us-east-1'`
+    - `BotoSpawner.ssh_key`: Sets the AWS keypair to associate with the nodes.
+Setting this to a key pair that you have access to will allow you to ssh directly into nodes.
+However, if it is set you will need to supply the hub with the key pair as well in the `/etc/ssh` directory.
+If this is not set the hub will automatically generate a new key pair to associate with the nodes during it's initial setup.
+If automatic key generation is used you will need to ssh into the hub first to access the key for the nodes.
+        - Important Note: Automatic key pair generation will likely cause issues if multiple hubs are running at the same time, on the same AWS account, both using automatic generation as the second hub will delete the key pair being used by the first.
+    - `BotoSpawner.user_startup_script`: Shell script that runs immediately before the Notebook server is started.
+Intended as a more accessible way to configure the node's environment.
+Currently unused.
+    - `BotoSpawner.image_id`: The id of the AWS AMI to use when creating nodes.
+The AMI must be supplied and meet certain requirements to successfully spawn Notebook servers(see **AWS Resource Setup**).
+    - `BotoSpawner.security_group_id`: The id of the AWS security group that should be used by the nodes.
+The security group must be supplied and meet certain requirements to successfully spawn Notebook servers(see **AWS Resource Setup**).
+    - `BotoSpawner.instance_type`: The type of EC2 instance to use when creating nodes, for example: `'t2.nano'`.
+If unset, the Spawner will default to a `t2.nano`, the smallest available type.
+    - `BotoSpawner.user_data_bucket`: The name of the s3 bucket to use when retrieving previously saved data.
+If unset all data left on the node will be deleted when the Notebook server is shut down.
+- *Singleuser Notebook Configuration*
+    - In addition to the JupyterHub configuration, the Notebook must also have some configuration values set.
+These are currently being set via `c.Spawner.cmd` as options during the call to the Notebook.
+        - Unfortunately, these settings do not seem to be documented well at all on in the JupyterHub documentation.
+    - The current setting that has been working is `'<path/to/jupyterhub-singleuser> --allow-root --ip 0.0.0.0 --port 8080'`

+## AWS Resource Setup

+- *AMI Setup*
+    - Hub Image:
+        - Create a baseline instance using the AWS Ubuntu Server 18.04 image and ssh into it
+        - Update your apt (`sudo apt update`)
+        - Install pip3 (`sudo apt install python3-pip`)
+        - Install the latest version of jupyterhub, currently 0.9.4 (`pip3 install jupyterhub==<version>`)
+        - Install nmp (`sudo apt install npm`)
+        - User npm to install the configurable-http-proxy (`sudo npm install -g configurable-http-proxy`)
+        - Make a (shallow) copy of the jupyter-hub-asf repository to get access to BotoSpawner and the customized version of jupyterhub_config.py (`git clone --depth 1 https://github.com/<account_name>/jupyter-hub-asf`)
+        - Install boto3 (`pip3 install boto3`)
+        - Final Requirements:
+            - JupyterHub installation
+            - configurable-http-proxy installation
+            - BotoSpawner and Customized jupyterhub_config.py
+            - boto3 installation
+    - Node Image:
+        - *Jupyter Requirements*:
+            - Create a baseline instance using the AWS Ubuntu Server 18.04 image and ssh into it
+            - Update your apt (`sudo apt update`)
+            - Install pip3 (`sudo apt install python3-pip`)
+            - Install the latest version of JupyterHub, currently 0.9.4 (`pip3 install jupyterhub==<version>`)
+            - Install the latest version of Jupyter Notebook, currently 5.7.0 (`pip3 install notebook==<version>`)
+            - Final Requirements:
+                - JupyterHub
+                - Jupyter Notebook
+        - *GDAL Requirements*
+            - Create a baseline instance using the AWS Ubuntu Server 18.04 image and ssh into it
+            - Update your apt (`sudo apt update`)
+            - Install pip3 (`sudo apt install python3-pip`)
+            - Add the repository to get GDAL from to apt (`sudo apt-add-repository ppa:ubuntugis/ubuntugis-unstable`)
+            - Install GDAL (`sudo apt install libgdal-dev`)
+            - Check the version of GDAL you have (`gdal-config --version`)
+            - Install the python bindings for your GDAL version (`pip3 install pygdal==<latest version compatible with your GDAL>`)
+            - Final Requirements:
+                - GDAL installation
+                - Compatible GDAL python bindings installation
+- *Security Group Setup*
+    -

 ## Resources